Career Development Fellowship

 About this scheme

-Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.
+Applications are considered from any area of our funding remit, including population, prevention and early detection/diagnosis research, but with the exception of any interventional clinical study/trial and drug discovery.

-- Have already received funding to set up your research group
+- Already received funding to set up your research group

-- Have a core-funded Group Leader position at one of our Institutes2
+- A core-funded Group Leader position at one of our Institutes*

-Some other locations are not eligible; please contact the office before starting your application to see whether your host institution is covered.
+Some other locations are not eligible; please contact us before starting your application to check your host institution is covered.

 If your salary is fully funded by your host institution you may be eligible to apply for a Career Establishment Award.
 If you are a clinician, please consider our funding opportunities for clinical academic career development.